This statement was produced on 24th May 2018 and updated on 22nd November 2021.

 Basis and consent

-However, in order to keep you up to date with helpful tips, events and exciting news, we will need your explicit consent.
+However, in order to keep you up-to-date with helpful tips, events and exciting news, we will need your explicit consent.
 Such consent will be requested explicitly when the need arises.

 Under GDPR you have the right to see a full copy of any data we hold about you, and also the right to request that it is fully deleted from our system (although we may be required to keep some records to ensure that you are not contacted in future, or to comply with any legal obligations).

-This is also true for the data you hold about your customers within our Services – you need to be able to adhere to GDPR requirements too, and we are willing to support you with this.
+This is also true for the data you hold about your customers within our services – you need to be able to adhere to GDPR requirements too, and we are willing to support you with this.
 We will continue to keep you updated with our progress on this via the website, newsletters or social media.

-Security is a priority in everything we do while developing and delivering Maestrano.
+Security is a priority in everything we do while developing and delivering Cordel.
 We are constantly evaluating potential threats to understand if there is any risk to your data.
 As potential threats are constantly evolving, we use a number of technical and organisational measures – which are also continually adapting – to stay ahead of potential threats.

-Maestrano is a Global Group incorporated under the laws of the United Kingdom, so we ultimately answer to the UK Information Commissioner’s Office (ICO) regarding Data Privacy and Protection.
+Cordel is a Global Group incorporated under the laws of the United Kingdom, so we ultimately answer to the UK Information Commissioner’s Office (ICO) regarding Data Privacy and Protection.

 Despite all our best efforts, should the unthinkable happen and we suffer a significant data breach that puts your personal data at risk, we have a legal duty to report this to the ICO within 72 hours of discovery.
 We have updated our internal Security Incident Response Policy and Procedures to include mandatory notification requirements, both with the ICO and publicly with you, our customers.